Unit 8 Quadratic Equations Homework 4 Quadratic Roots Answer Key

 Factoring Quadratic Equations

 Factoring is the simplest method when applicable.
-The goal is to rewrite the equation ax² + bx + c = 0 as (px + q)(rx + s) = 0.
+On the flip side, the goal is to rewrite the equation ax² + bx + c = 0 as (px + q)(rx + s) = 0.
 This implies that either (px + q) = 0 or (rx + s) = 0, which gives us the roots x = -q/p and x = -s/r.

 Example: